From $2,260 USD

 Naturally, once darkness falls, we are out in the hotel garden to chase the Northern Lights and to soak in the hotel's outdoor hot tubs.
 (250 km/155 mi)

 Day 4 GOLDEN CIRCLE - GEOTHERMAL AREA - ICELANDIC HORSES (B)

 Today we travel along the Hvalfjördur fjord.
 The first stop is at an Icelandic wool outlet store, just to see what they do with all those sheep!

 Continue inland to Thingvellir National Park, a UNESCO World Heritage site.
 We travel the Golden Circle route and see steam rising from the Geysir geothermal fields as we arrive.
 There is a variety of hot springs and bubbling pools.
 The original geyser is now dormant but has been replaced by Strokkur "the Churn" which erupts at 5-10 minute intervals.

-The chef of the Restaurant Geysir invites you to taste freshly baked hot spring bread served with Icelandic butter, geothermally boiled eggs and herring.
+The chef of the Restaurant Geysir invites you to taste freshly baked hot spring bread served with Icelandic butter, geothermal boiled eggs and herring.
 It is best served with a small glass of Geysir Schnapps, very cold – nearly freezing.
-On to Gullfoss, a double waterfall that tumbles 34 meters into the Hvita River, attracting tourists and travellers in summer and winter.
+On to Gullfoss, a double waterfall that tumbles 34 meters into the Hvita River, attracting tourists and travelers in summer and winter.